bovigo/callmap/README.md

 ```

 This will return a different value on each invocation of `$yourClass->aMethod()`
 in the order of the specified return values.
-If the method is called more than
+If the method is called more often
-return values are specified, each subsequent call will return `null`.
+than return values are specified, each subsequent call will return `null`.

 ### Let's throw an exception ###